tgleigh202/botframework-ivr/CreateBot.md

 In this step, we will create a new bot in Azure that we could then link to the phone number we created in the previous steps.

+NOTE: if you run into any issues in this step, see [Troubleshooting](TroubleshootingTelephonyBot.md) steps.

 Log into Azure with your Azure admin credentials - or create a new free trial account of Azure.
 Open https://aka.ms/ivr6 to go directly into the bot flow creation if you are an expert user.
 Otherwise, after you log into Azure, click **Create a resource**: